What is Microsoft Stream?

 - Unlike Blackboard, Stream is a dedicated video streaming service with features for managing and playing videos (like YouTube).

-- It is easier for students to play videos in Stream.
+- It is easier for students to play videos in Stream, via a web browser or the Stream app.

 - Large video files in Blackboard can take a long time to load for students.